Individuals wishing to treat varicose veins for cosmetic or medical reasons now have a faster, less painful option for treatment.

 Once the vein is sealed, the body automatically re-routes blood flow through healthier vessels and normal circulation is restored.
 The symptoms of pain and fatigue that usually accompany varicose veins disappear almost instantly, and the swollen veins begin to deflate in a week or two, restoring legs to their original healthy appearance.

-Don’t hide your legs another summer.
+Don’t hide your legs any longer.
 Consider venous ablation for the treatment of varicose veins.
+View Related Physicians at top of page to find a physician at McLaren Central Michigan who performs venous ablation.